From Prime to Prada: What separates fads from forever

 Abel’s answer is nuanced: fast money, he argues, doesn’t equal long-term loyalty.
 Ego-fuelled brands may generate buzz, but they often fizzle out just as fast — leaving investors, employees, and customers chasing the next big thing.

 This interview is packed with insight for anyone navigating today’s attention economy — whether you’re building a brand or buying into one.
+Keep updated with latest updates and findings on topics affecting the average South African by tuning in to Hot FM today.

 To hear Mike Abel’s full take on hype vs heritage, listen to the full HOT Business interview below: